-cause an average effect of only \$0.21 for a 3 min headway and \$0.42 for a 9 min headway.
+During peak times more users are affected than off-peak.
+Hence, average peak prices exceed average off-peak fares as well as the obtained averages per day (see Tab.
+5): For trips starting between 2 p.m. and 4 p.m the average internalized external delay cost is \$0.60 for a scheduled headway of 3 min and \$2.94 for a headway of 9 min.
+Whereas, trips after 8 p.m. cause an average effect of only \$0.21 for a 3 min headway and \$0.42 for a 9 min headway.
 A higher pricing during peak periods increases social welfare by causing users to switch to the alternative car mode or to adapt their activity scheduling in order to avoid peak periods (see Sec.
 6.1).

 Beside temporal aspects externalities are analyzed focusing on spatial effects.
 Fig. 8a depicts average bus trip fares dependent on the location of boarding in one direction for a 9 min headway.
-The average external cost per boarding location depend on which external effects are considered.
+The average internalized external cost per boarding location depends on which external effects are considered.
 Beginning with the first experiment, the internalization of external effect 1 only, shows that average trip fares increase for passengers who board at the middle of the corridor.
 That is because at the beginning and the end of a transit route transit vehicle load factors are lower and thus, the probability to affect agents inside a vehicle is lower, too.
-Including effect 2 significantly raises the average external cost per trip for agents boarding at bus stops along the first half of the transit route.
+Including effect 2 significantly raises the average internalized external cost per trip for agents boarding at bus stops along the first half of the transit route.
 That is explained by a higher number of following transit stops and therefore passengers who are affected further along the corridor.
 The same trend is observed for different headways, also for 3 min where delay effects due to capacity constraints (effect 3) are not present.
-As clearly shown in Fig. 8a adding effect 3 has a significant impact on the average external cost induced by agents boarding at the first 24 transit stops.
-For agents who board up until transit stop 14 the average external cost increase.
+As clearly shown in Fig. 8a adding effect 3 has a significant impact on the average internalized external cost induced by agents boarding at the first 24 transit stops.
+For agents who board up until transit stop 14, the average external cost-based fare increases.
 External cost induced by passengers boarding at the following transit stops decrease the later they get on a bus.
-For transit stops in the second half of the route there are fewer or no agents that cannot board a bus because of capacity constraints
+For transit stops in the second half of the route there are fewer or no agents that cannot board a bus because of capacity constraints.